hgoldfish/qtnetworkng/docs/references.rst

     The DNS query of ``remoteHost`` is made at the proxy server.

-.. function:: QSharedPointer<Socket> connect(const QHostAddress &remoteHost, quint16 port)
+.. method:: QSharedPointer<Socket> connect(const QHostAddress &remoteHost, quint16 port)

     Connect to ``remoteHost`` at ``port`` via this proxy.